avignal5/SeqApiPop/SeqApiPop_1_MappingCalling.md

 # SeqApiPop analyses: from fastq files to vcf for 870 samples

+The corresponding html document and scripts are also found in [Github](https://github.com/avignal5/SeqApiPop)

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [1.
 Introduction](#1-introduction)